rising-dancho/rising-dancho/README.md

 - 👋 Hi, I’m @rising-dancho, a.k.a. jose a. perez jr. currently specializing on javascript, flutter, css, and SQL .. ¯\_(ツ)_/¯
 - 🧗 adaptable, calm under pressure, relentless
+- 🎯 dreams to be one day recognized as a true professional and a master of his craft